Rush/express-app-bootstrap/README.md

 express-app-bootstrap
 =====================

-Bootstrap for express app with Jade, LESS, require.js and grunt
+Bootstrap for express app with Jade (client and server-side), LESS, require.js, grunt